DSC-IIITL/Workshops-2023/README.md

 ## Overview
 This repository serves as the base for you to learn javascript concepts in a more better way.
-This repository showcases and demonstrate various modern JavaScript features and concepts.
+This repository showcases and demonstrates various modern JavaScript features and concepts.
 In this tutorial, you will learn the essential concepts such as Arrow Functions, Exports, Array functions, Destructuring,  Optional Chaining,  Special Operations,  Async JS (promises).

-- **Arrow Functions:** Use of concise arrow function syntax for improved readability and shorter code snippets.

-- **Exports:** Module exports to make code modular and reusable, facilitating better code organization.

-- **Array Functions:** Leveraging array functions such as `map`, `filter`, and `reduce` for efficient manipulation and processing of arrays.

-- **Destructuring:** Utilizing destructuring syntax to extract values from objects and arrays in a concise manner.

-- **Optional Chaining:** Employing optional chaining to handle nested properties and method calls more gracefully.

-- **Special Operations:** Implementation of special operations such as `ternary operator` and `nullish coalescing operator`.

-- **Async JS (Promises):** Integrating asynchronous JavaScript using Promises for handling asynchronous operations.

 ## Prerequisites